pryrt/nppStuff/CommunityForum/FAQ/AutomatingNotepadPlusPlus.md

 There may be other scripting plugins that aren't available in the Plugins Admin (and possibly even ones that are listed there, but they haven't come up in the Community or aren't described in the Plugins Admin in a way that makes it obvious that they include Notepad++ automation capabilities).

 Some users may argue that "if it requires a plugin, then Notepad++ doesn't _really_ support scripting".
-The FAQ author and many Community members disagree: the Notepad++ Developer seems to have chosen to "support" scripting by encouraging the creation of and use of scripting plugins that interally use the plugin API that Notepad++ provides.
-The Developer seems content to not "compete" with plugins by adding functionality that one or more plugins already successfully implement (this also frees up his time to focus on the core of Notepad++, rather than spending his time on maintaing and supporting one or more scripting languages, which is not where his interests apparently lie).
+The FAQ author and many Community members disagree: the Notepad++ Developer seems to have chosen to "support" scripting by encouraging the creation of and use of scripting plugins that internally use the plugin API that Notepad++ provides.
+The Developer seems content to not "compete" with plugins by adding functionality that one or more plugins already successfully implement (this also frees up his time to focus on the core of Notepad++, rather than spending his time on maintaining and supporting one or more scripting languages, which is not where his interests apparently lie).

 ## External Automation